russel-ra/zk-hangman/README.md

 secret number later.
 The proof circuit takes in the 5 characters as integers from 0-25 representing each letter of the alphabet from a to z.
-It then outputs 5 character hashes which are hashes of the character (represented as an integer from 0-25) and the secret that the user inputted.
+It then outputs 5 character hashes which are hashes of the character (represented as an integer from 0-25) and the secret that the host inputted.
 It also outputs the hash of the secret which we will use later.
 All these hashes are stored on-chain on the smart contract.

 It is then the player's turn.
 The player must submit a character (represented as an integer